gibson-custom-les-paul

 The mahogany neck has an ebony fretboard with a compound radius and Super Split Block mother-of-pearl inlays.
 The neck has a Modern Contoured Heel for exceptional upper fret access so that you can shred on the higher registers with ease, and the headstock is adorned with a striking new mother-of-pearl inlay inspired by a design from the 1940s that was discovered in the Gibson archives, instantly making it a guitar for the collectors out there.

-The Les Paul Supreme guitars all feature Burstbucker Pro and Burstbucker Pro + pickups, which are paired with push/pull Volume and Tone potentiometers for flexible coil tap, phase, and Pure Bypass switching, making the Supreme series Les Paul’s some of the best electric guitars for those who need multiple sounds at their disposal.
+The Les Paul Supreme guitars all feature Burstbucker Pro and Burstbucker Pro + pickups, which are paired with push/pull Volume and Tone potentiometers for flexible coil tap, phase, and Pure Bypass switching, making the Supreme series Les Paul’s some of the best electric guitars for those who need multiple tonal options at their disposal.

-The Les Paul Modern Lite—Guaranteed to Turn Heads
+The Les Paul Modern Lite—guaranteed to turn heads

 A vast array of tonal possibilities suitable for every musical genre